 Companies are waking up to the demands of modern learners who require a more personalised experience when it comes to training.
 This could mean anything from microlearning to learning via different mediums such as video.

-Organisations are also having to be responsive to constantly evolving technology which now allows us to access learning 24/7.
+Organisations are also having to respond to constantly evolving technology, which now allows us to access learning 24/7.
 Rapid eLearning is a term that has spread as quickly as the process itself.
 But does creating agile content compromise the quality?

 Let’s get you up to speed with everything rapid eLearning…

 Rapid eLearning is the quick construction and absorption of micro units.
 These modules are created with ease and consumed with ease.
 It’s all about being responsive!

 A common misconception is that rapid equals rushed, and therefore lacking in any real substance.
 However, state-of-the-art condensed learning environments such as The Knowledge Arcade and Genie have given us the have given everyone the power to create beautiful eLearning content in record time.

 The main benefits of rapid eLearning include the quick turnaround of module creation, and how responsive it allows you to be.
 Suppose you’re in charge of L&D for a tech retail chain.
 A new mobile phone has been released and your staff need to be trained up on it.
 With rapid eLearning, you can get your training to your staff within hours, not weeks!

 Why is Rapid eLearning Beneficial?